 There are many reasons rural communities have been unable to fully embrace electric vehicles, from driving distance to lack of funds.
 Over 40% of new vehicle sales are predicted to be electric by 2040.
 As EVs take over the roadway, rural America may be left behind.
 Around 61 million residents live in rural areas who need access to EV charging, and many small towns need the ability to attract tourists who may drive EVs.

 Those who drive EVs are unlikely to stop in towns with no EVSE infrastructure.
 Many of those small towns have businesses that rely on tourist dollars, spelling economic catastrophe for small businesses already hit hard by the pandemic.
-In fact, 16.7% of rural residents are already below the poverty.
+In fact, 16.7% of rural residents are already below the poverty line.

-Every location, however, even rural ones are right for electric chargers.
+However, any location can be an EV location.
+Even rural communities.
 The specific needs of rural communities just require careful planning.
 So, what vehicles and chargers are right for rural areas?

 The biggest difference between urban drivers and rural drivers is the distance they cover.
 According to Strong Towns USA, over 30% of rural drivers commute at least 30 minutes, and as many as 4% commute over 90 minutes.
 Rural EV drivers generally need to re-charge every night, sometimes in between.
 Cold weather makes having access to public chargers even more important.